 Back in the Quantum Field, the dark version of Atom temporarily remakes the world, forcing Atom into the body of his seven year old self and making him confront memories of a difficult childhood which revolve around his absent father, alcoholic mother and loving, caring elder sister.
 Only when he embraces his own helplessness during the car crash that caused the death of his mother and sister does Atom revert to his older self.
 He then has the power to once more attack his dark self.

-(For what it’s worth, Shadowstorm’s two page appearance is the only tie-in to War… making this the most tenuous of crossovers yet.)
+(For what it’s worth, Shadowstorm’s two page appearance is the only tie-in to WAR OF THE GODS making this the most tenuous of crossovers yet.)